 UK Opens Third CFD Auction

 The Department for Business, Energy and Industrial Strategy (BEIS) in the UK has launched its third Contracts for Difference (CFD).
 The auction of this allocation round is estimated to have a budget worth £65 million.
 The aim of the auction is to generate at least 6 GW (gigawatt) of electricity.
+The CFD can be traded with the Plus500 UAE broker.

 A CFD agreement is a private contract drawn between a generator party and a government owned company.
 You can read more about the meaning of CFDs in this article